boltex/leointeg/README.md

 1. Get this repository: `git clone https://github.com/boltex/leointeg.git`
 2. Right-click that folder -> open with vscode, or, from inside a vscode window, File-> Open Folder...
-3. Run `npm install` in terminal to install dependencies.
+3. Run `npm install` in terminal before the first run to install dependencies.
-4. Press F5. (the 'Run Extension' command shortcut of vscode's debug panel)
-5. A new vscode window is now running with leoInteg! (open it's preferences settings [ctrl+,] and make sure server settings are ok)
+4. Press F5 (the 'Run Extension' shortcut) - A new vscode window is now running with leoInteg!

-6. The plugin will be activated if the workspace of this window has a leo file, or it can be manually activated, by going to the Leo view.
-7. Once activated, it will start a bridge and connect to it by default automatically.
+The plugin will be activated if the workspace of this new window has a leo file, it can also be manually activated, by going to the Leo view.
+Once activated, it will start a bridge and connect to it automatically.
 The 'Open Leo File' icon will then be available.

+#### _How it works:_

+Integration is done by starting a python script and connecting to it via a simple websocket with JSON data.
+(Can be customized in settings)

 ## Features

 ### _Features done so far:_

-- Integration is done by communicating with a python script, it interacts with Leo via 'leoBridge'. (see [leoeditor.com/leoBridge.html](https://leoeditor.com/leoBridge.html))
+- A Settings/Welcome screen.
+(Open the command palette, type `leo Welcome`)
 - A treeview of an actual outline of a Leo file.
 Can be integrated below the explorer view, or standalone in its own panel.
 - Editors on the right side, acting as the body pane(s).
 - Extension-specific settings for user interface preferences: _Available in settings_ `[ctrl+,]`

 ## Extension Settings

+### (Open the command palette, type `leo Welcome` to access the settings/welcome screen)

+- Control the visibility of the outline pane in the explorer view.
-- Option to either focus on body pane or keep focus in outline when a tree node is selected.
+- Choose to either focus on body pane or keep focus in outline when a tree node is selected.
 (May help for keyboard navigation)
-- Control the visibility of the outline pane in the explorer view.
 - Show additional context menu item : "Open on the side" for tree node's body to open beside current body pane.
-- Number of milliseconds to wait when debouncing after body text modifications are detected. (for performance tuning)
+- Set the number of milliseconds to wait when debouncing after body text modifications are detected. (for performance tuning)
-- Preferences for setting the address and port, and for automatically starting, and connecting to a Leo Bridge server.
+- Set preferences for setting the address and port, and for automatically starting, and connecting to a Leo Bridge server.

 ![Preview](resources/screenshot-explorer.png)